-Sunscreen is your best friend this time of year!
+Sunscreen is your best friend this time of year.
 A sunburn not only does damage to your skin but also causes fatigue and increases your need for hydration.
 Sun protective clothing is another great way to protect yourself from the sun since the protection will never wash or sweat off.
 Look for a UPF rating (Ultraviolet Protection Factor) of 30-50.
-Come in to either store and let us show you all the great options that are available!
 Choose from jerseys, arm and knee protectors, and a cap to shield your head.
-We also have clothing with cooling technology to help you beat the heat and fabrics that wick sweat away from your body (stay away from cottons and other fabrics that absorb moisture).
+Look for clothing with cooling technology to help you beat the heat and fabrics that wick sweat away from your body.
+Stay away from cottons and other fabrics that absorb moisture.

 Keep Your Cool

-It’s a good idea to start out easy with shorter rides at first, and add distance as you become acclimated to the heat.
+Start out easy with shorter rides at first, and add distance as your body becomes acclimated to the heat.
 It’s best not to try to maintain the same pace or power you'd put out on a cooler day, so don’t go for that new PR while riding in a triple digit scorcher.
-It’s a good idea to ride with a buddy so you can keep an eye on each other, and both get home safe.
+Ride with a buddy so you can keep an eye on each other, and both get home safe.

 Signs of Heat Exhaustion

 You are your own best guardian so pay attention to how you’re feeling.
-As the body temperature climbs there are signs to watch out for, such as excessive sweating, muscle cramps, goosebumps, faintness, dizziness, dry mouth, labored breathing, loss of coordination, body tingles, nausea and headache.
-If you start to feel any of these symptoms, the best thing to do is get off of your bike.
-Find a shady place or a building that has air conditioning as quickly as possible and drink cool fluids such as water or sports drinks.
-Don’t be afraid to call and get a ride home!
+As the body temperature climbs there are signs to watch out for, such as excessive sweating, muscle cramps, nausea, headache, goosebumps, faintness, dizziness, dry mouth, labored breathing, loss of coordination, and body tingles.
+If you start to feel any of these symptoms, the best thing to do is get off of your bike as quickly as possible.
+Find a shady place or a building that has air conditioning and drink cool fluids such as water or sports drinks.
+Don’t be afraid to call and get a ride home.

 Just because it’s heating up outside, that doesn’t mean you have to wait until the seasons change to ride your bike.
 With a little prep and knowledge you can safely cycle all year!